-Ezekiel “Zeke” Mills acquired a passion for shooting and training at the age of 13 while volunteering with the SOCOM Marksmanship Program in Tampa, FL.
+Ezekiel “Zeke” Mills acquired a passion for shooting and training at the age of 13 while volunteering with the SOCOM Marksmanship Program in Tampa, Florida.
 There Zeke assisted in training a broad range of students from civilians with no firearms experience to local law enforcement.
 Through the marksmanship program Zeke worked behind the scenes on events such as the “Mogadishu Mile 5k Run and Shoot” and “D-Day Shootout.”
-He trained closely with the Saint Petersburg SWAT team, not only on marksmanship but also a variety of tactics from reacting to a mass shooter to close quarter engagements.
+He trained closely with the Saint Petersburg SWAT team, not only on marksmanship but also assisted with a variety of training tasks, from reacting to a mass shooter to close quarter battle.
 Being involved in the SOCOM Marksmanship Program allowed Zeke to meet prominent members of the local shooting community and SOF community who introduced him to the competitive world of USPSA.
 Between training and school Zeke began competing in local USPSA matches and making connections in the Tampa shooting community.
 Following his family’s move to Colorado, Zeke graduated high school and enlisted in the Colorado National Guard.
 Before shipping off to Basic Combat Training he spent a summer in Florida on an internship with the Wyoming Antelope Club and Universal Shooting Academy.
 During this internship Zeke became a certified USPSA Range Officer, this allowed him to work sanctioned USPSA matches.
 Throughout the summer he had the chance to work behind the scenes and shoot several major matches such as the Doc Welt Memorial Match, 2017 IPSC Nationals and the 2017 ProAm National Championship.
 Over that summer he worked closely under the mentorship of Shannon Smith, a grand master of the sport.
-Because of this mentorship Zeke was able to finish up that summer by winning 1st place in C class at the ProAm National Championship.
+Because of this mentorship Zeke was able to finish up that summer winning 1st place in C class at the ProAm National Championship.
 Zeke returned to Colorado to begin his National Guard military career as a HUMINT Collector with 19th Special Forces Group (Airborne).
-Through the Guard he was able to compete in The Adjutant General Match (TAG) at Fort Carson, this was his first step in his ongoing pursuit of a spot on the Colorado National Guard Action Shooting Team.
+Through the Guard he was able to compete in The Adjutant General Match (TAG) at Fort Carson, this was the first step in his ongoing pursuit of a spot on the Colorado National Guard Action Shooting Team.
 In the meantime, Zeke is a qualified NRA pistol instructor, he works at Whistling Pines (West) and is always available to answer questions and share his experience.